fbpx

 EMPLOYEES DUTY OF CARE IN AN EMERGENCY

 On April 6, 2022, attorney David Jagolinzer sat down at a blackjack table in Las Vegas and began playing.
-Minutes later, he suffered the heart attack that would later end his life.
-Security footage shows Jagolinzer slumping over the table, arm outstretched, while the dealer continues to deal cards to the other players at the table.
+Minutes later, he suffered a heart attack that would later end his life.
+Security footage shows Jagolinzer slumping over the table, arm outstretched, while the dealer continued dealing cards to the other players.

 Paramedics arrived 26 minutes after Jagolinzer initially collapsed over his cards.
-They were able to restore a viable heart rhythm, but too much time had passed.
+They restored a viable heart rhythm, but too much time had passed.
 Jagolinzer suffered severe brain damage and died from anoxic encephalopathy on October 18, 2022, six months after he sat down for a blackjack game.

 His family has filed a wrongful death lawsuit against Wynn Resorts, the casino where this tragedy occurred, claiming negligence and lack of employee training caused his death.
 The casino has said they “strongly dispute” these claims.